bauervision/Unity-Point-Cloud-Demo/README.md

 Unity Point Cloud Demo
 =============================================

-The Point cloud importer and shader in this project is from:
+The Point cloud importer and shader in this project is from [Keijiro]

 [Keijiro]: https://github.com/keijiro/Pcx